 Faith Formation does not stop at the threshold of the classroom door.
 Rather, the Gospel calls us to the values of compassion and service to those in need.
 In order to reinforce this value, each student is required to perform 25 hours of Christian service annually.
-Service opportunities are plentiful in the greater Jacksonville area and are posted in x2Vol web portal.
+Service opportunities are plentiful in the greater Jacksonville area.

 Service Learning Reflection Essay: